badaix/popl/README.md

   `Implicit<int> implicitIntOption("v", "verbose", "verbosity level", 2);`

 ## And why?
 There are a lot of option parsers around.
 My favorite one is `boost program options`.
 But thanks to the new C++11 language features, I sometimes end up in just using boost program options.
-Because it's not a header only lib, even a small tool has to be linked against boost system and boot program options.
+Since it's not a header only library, even a small tool has to be linked against boost system and boot program options.
 I tried out two other libs that were recommended on stackoverflow.
 Both had their small flaws (from my point of view), and so I switched to `getopt`.
 Main drawbacks of `getopt` are:
 * Short and long argument of a single option are defined on two places
 * They (short and long option) are parsed on two different places